borrougagnou/yabotrss/client_sendrss/README.md

 # client_sendrss

-This README will cover the send RSS part
+This README will cover the client RSS part

 ## Summary
 - [YabotRSS](../README.md#yet-another-bot-rss)